 GLOBAL MARKETS-Stocks, oil slip but Chinese stocks rumble on

-Investor caution over renewed coronavirus lockdowns snuffed out a five-day rally in most world equity markets on Tuesday and weighed on oil prices, though it was not enough to halt a hot streak in Chinese stocks.
+Investor caution over renewed coronavirus-related lockdowns buoyed the dollar and snuffed a five-day rally in most world equity markets on Tuesday, but was not enough to halt a hot streak in Chinese stocks.
 The dollar edged higher as risk currencies such as the Australian dollar took a breather from recent gains and gold dipped as investors booked profits after bullion rallied to a near eight-year peak, trading around $1,780 an ounce.

-Equity bourses in London, Paris and Frankfurt fell 1% or more, while stocks fell far less on Wall Street, with the Nasdaq trading flat to slightly higher.
-U.S. Treasury yields ticked lower as a rising COVID-19 caseload raised concerns about economic reopening plans.
+Equity bourses in London, Paris and Frankfurt fell about 1% for most of the session before paring some losses, while losses on Wall Street mounted, with the Nasdaq turning lower after posting a fresh intraday record.
+U.S. Treasury yields ticked lower as a rising caseload of COVID-19, the respiratory disease caused by the novel coronavirus, raised concerns about economic reopening plans.
 The greater Miami area in Florida became the latest U.S. coronavirus hot spot to roll back its reopening.
 Cases surged nationwide by the tens of thousands and the U.S. death toll topped 130,000.

 Lockdown measures were also reimposed in Melbourne, Australia, confining its nearly 5 million residents to all but essential travel for another six weeks.
 "Just when many parts of the world looked to have got to grips with the coronavirus pandemic, many jurisdictions re-imposed lockdowns to contain a surge in new cases," said Luca Paolini, chief strategist at Pictet Asset Management.